Showing posts with label HCM Loader. Show all posts

 2. External bank Account should be loaded.
 Click here to find the sample file.

-You can see step by step video to load Personal Payment Method Details using this Link
+Video Link - You can see step by step video to load Personal Payment Method Details using this Link

 METADATA|PersonalPaymentMethod|SourceSystemOwner|SourceSystemId|LegislativeDataGroupName|AssignmentNumber|PersonalPaymentMethodCode|EffectiveStartDate|PaymentAmountType|Amount|Percentage|ProcessingOrder|OrganizationPaymentMethodCode|BankName|BankBranchNumber|BankCountryCode|BankAccountNumber|BankAccountType